leighton-coutinho/leighton-coutinho/README.md

 * 🌍  I'm based in Montreal.
 Quebec, Canada
 * ✉️  You can contact me at [leighton.coutinho@mail.mcgill.ca](mailto:leighton.coutinho@mail.mcgill.ca)
 * 🧠  I'm learning Spring Boot
-* 🤝  I'm open to collaborating on any interesting projects, if you want to collaborate feel free to send me an email
+* 🤝  I'm open to collaborating on any interesting projects, if you would like to collaborate feel free to send me an email

 ### Skills